Studies in Religion

-Studies in Religion/Sciences Religieuses is a quarterly peer-reviewed academic journal that publishes papers in English and French in the field of theology.
-The editors-in-chief are Alain Bouchard (Collège de Sainte-Foy) and Patricia Dold (Memorial University of Newfoundland).
-It was established 1971 and is currently published by SAGE Publications on behalf of the Canadian Corporation for Studies in Religion.
+Studies in Religion/Sciences religieuses is a quarterly peer-reviewed academic journal that publishes papers in English and French in the fields of religious studies, biblical studies, theology, patristics, Jewish studies, and Islamic studies, as well as scholarly book reviews in these same disciplines.
+The editors-in-chief are Xavier Gravend-Tirole (Université de Montréal) and Zeba Crook (Carleton University).
+The journal was established 1971 and is published by Sage Publishing on behalf of the Canadian Corporation for Studies in Religion.

 Abstracting and indexing

-Studies in Religion / Sciences Religieuses is abstracted and indexed in:
+The journal is abstracted and indexed in: